HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## -Audit Parameter of the Configci Cmdlets
+## -Audit Parameter of the ConfigCi Cmdlets

 When you use `-Audit` parameter of ConfigCI cmdlets such as [Get-SystemDriver](https://learn.microsoft.com/en-us/powershell/module/configci/get-systemdriver) and [New-CIPolicy](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy), these 2 event logs are scanned